BlockchainCommons/Provenance/WHITEPAPER.md

 key                               hash                              id                                seq   date
 ```

-#### Security Analysis of the Four Resolutions

-A cryptographic problem is considered "hard" if the most efficient known algorithm to solve it would take an impractical amount of time or resources, making it effectively impossible to solve using current technology.

-The cryptographic hardness (security level) of each provenance mark resolution increases as its `linkLen` increases.
-An attacker who wants to forge a next message in a chain would need to try an average of 2^(8 * `linkLen` - 1) hashes to find the next `key`.
-This is known as a [preimage attack](https://en.wikipedia.org/wiki/Preimage_attack).
-For lower resolution marks, this attack may practically succeed with current hardware.

-But even discovering a series of collisions will not help the attacker discover the 32-byte seed used with the chain's PRNG; they will need to spend the same amount of effort for the production of every forged mark.
-So while the owner of the chain can produce marks with a single operation, an attacker will need to perform billions.

-In addition, due to the chained nature of provenance marks, altering any specific mark in the chain will necessarily alter every mark after it, and require finding a series of `key`s that fit becomes much harder.

-Compounding the difficulty, if the record of the chain is distributed in several places, it will require an attacker to alter it in enough places that the forged chain becomes accepted as authentic.
-This is especially hard when authentic works also carry their assigned provenance mark.

-* The `low` resolution format is short and easy to handle, but since it only has a 4-byte (32 bit) `linkLen`, an attacker could forge a next message in the chain by trying an average of 2^31 keys.
-This could be done relatively quickly with a modern computer and would not be considered "hard".
-It is therefore recommended that the `low` resolution be used in situations where the risk and consequences of attack is low, space is a premium consideration, and other forms of establishing provenance may be available such as certificates of authenticity.
-Such a case might be physical works of art such as paintings, prints, or sculptures.
-* The `medium` resolution has a `linkLen` of 8 bytes (64 bits) requiring trying an average of 2^63 keys.
-This is a significantly larger space and would require a lot of computational resources.
-However, large botnets or state-level attackers might still be able to perform this many operations, so this could be considered "moderately hard".
-* The `quartile` resolution has a `linkLen` of 16 bytes (128 bits) requiring trying an average of 2^127 keys.
-This is a huge number and beyond the reach of current technology to brute force.
-This would be considered "cryptographically hard".
-* The `high` resolution has a `linkLen` of 32 bytes (256 bits) requiring trying an average of 2^255 keys.
-This is an even larger number, far beyond the reach of current technology, and would also be considered "cryptographically hard" and in line with current cryptographic best practice.

 #### Payload Obfuscation

 The first field, `key`, is the header of the structure.
 The other fields are collectively called the `payload` and are obfuscated using the key and the [ChaCha20](https://en.wikipedia.org/wiki/Salsa20#ChaCha_variant) cipher.
 The key is *not* considered secret, which is why we refer to its use with the ChaCha20 cipher as *obfuscation* and not *encryption*.
 The purpose of obfuscation is two-fold: